wjzhengsh/blockchain/develop_install.md

     ```
     {:codeblock}

-2. For use with new instances of Starter Plan, install **composer-rest-server** by using the following command:
+2. For use with new instances of Starter Plan running Hyperledger Fabric v1.2.1, install **composer-rest-server** by using the following command:

     ```
     npm install -g composer-rest-server@0.20.x